paulohenrique14/paulohenrique14/README.md

 **ERP + Web via QR Code — NaturalTech 2025**
 Built a full web application (React / Next.js / TypeScript) that brings ERP data to the browser via QR Code.
-Showcased at NaturalTech — the largest trade show in the natural products industry — with outstanding client reception and near-zero support and error rates.
+Showcased at NaturalTech — the largest trade show in the natural products industry, with outstanding client reception and near-zero support and error rates.

 ---

 ## 🌎 Languages

-🇧🇷 Portuguese — Native
+🇧🇷 Portuguese
-🇺🇸 English — Fluent
+🇺🇸 English
-🇪🇸 Spanish — Fluent
+🇪🇸 Spanish

 ---